signalwerk/stickyShrink/readme.md

 ```

 ###Options
-`shrinkStart` the scroll position where the shrink gets activated.
+`shrinkStart` the scroll position where the shrink gets activated in px.

 ###Class combinations